Beware -

 the density of the gas used by the density of air under the stated

 conditions.
 The densities of various gasses can be found on Wikipedia, among many other places.
-Wikipedia also has a good article on specific gravity.
+Wikipedia also

-There are other forms of these equations for fluids, and in metric.
+these equations for fluids, and in metric.
 See

 the links at the end of this page, Especially The Engineering Toolbox.